Lexhunger/Eldra-v2/README.md

 # Eldra-V2
 A cosmic-horror-cute desktop pet powered by ESP-IDF 5.5.1 and the Waveshare ESP32-S3 2.8" Round LCD board.

+## Project Overview
+Eldra is a small eldritch-cute desktop pet built on an ESP32-S3 with a round TFT display, sensors, haptics, and servos.
+It will juggle emotional states, react to touchless inputs, and express itself through animated eyes, vibration, audio chirps, and light motion while logging its inner life for later replay.

+## High-Level Architecture
+- **Emotion Engine (brain):** Tracks meters (hunger, happiness, energy, social, fear, eldritch charge) and selects a named state that drives animations and haptics.
+- **Comms & Logging Backbone:** BLE + IR inputs (RFID future), Wi-Fi server sync, and SD logging funnel events into a common command queue while exporting telemetry.
+- **Sensors:** IMU for motion/tilt/shake, ToF for proximity, reed switch for hood, hall sensor for magnets, plus other environmental sensors as they are added.
+- **Actuators:** Round display (eyes/expressions), buzzer for chirps, vibro motor for haptics, and PCA9685-driven servos for small motions and poses.

+## Development Roadmap
+1. **Emotion Engine Core:** Define emotion meters, state selection, and event-driven reactions with output hooks for animation and haptics.
+2. **Comms & Logging Backbone:** Build a shared command queue for BLE/IR/RFID/Wi-Fi inputs and a unified logging path to SD/server.
+3. **Virtual Inputs / Dev Controls:** Add developer controls to inject commands and simulate sensors for fast iteration.
+4. **Physical Sensors:** Integrate IMU, ToF, reed switch, hall sensors, and other inputs that feed the Emotion Engine.
+5. **Motion & Haptics:** Drive vibration motor and servos via PCA9685 for gestures, idle motion, and reactions.
+6. **Audio & Mic / Phrase Recognition:** Add buzzer chirps, expand audio playback, and experiment with phrase detection hooks.
+7. **Personality & Feature Modules:** Layer behaviors, routines, and contextual reactions on top of the Emotion Engine.
+8. **Internal Frame Prototype:** Build the internal mechanical frame and mounting points for electronics.
+9. **Body Shell Prototype:** Prototype the exterior shell for the “eldritch-cute” look and feel.
+10. **Hood Prototype:** Refine the magnetized hood/cowl mechanism with reed switch feedback and supporting animations.

 ## What is Eldra-V2?
 Eldra-V2 is the next-generation rewrite of the Eldra desktop pet.
 The Waveshare board provides:
 - 480x480 RGB parallel IPS panel (no SPI bottleneck)